 - Swift Revisions: Need to make some last-minute changes?
 No worries!
 You can revise your main file in InDesign as needed without losing existing translations.
 Redokun will import them automatically and only account for modified texts in the revised versions.

 - Consistency: Redokun gets smarter over time with a nifty little feature called Translation Memory that collects data from successful translations and suggests them for future use.
-This way, you’ll be able translate similar documents consistently and efficiently – even those with complex and professional terminologies.
+This way, you’ll be able to translate similar documents consistently and efficiently – even those with complex and professional terminologies.

 In short, Redokun is developed by a team that understands the anatomy of digital documents.
 We draw on this knowledge to create an intuitive, collaborative translation tool that safeguards your translated documents from formatting inconsistencies.

 Click here to try Redokun for free and experience an accelerated workflow today.

 Translate a PDF file

 To recap, here is the rule of thumb on how to convert PDF files online:

 - If you want to translate a PDF for personal reading, Google Translate is your friend.

 - If you don’t have the source file, a conversion software might be useful for PDF with plain text.